 Chamomile herbal tea

 Like linden, verbena, or orange blossom, chamomile herbal tea, and particularly Roman chamomile, promotes quality sleep.
-This organic herbal tea helps relieve digestive issues and pain.
-The infused flowers also look after women's cycle.
+This organic herbal tea made from plants helps relieve digestive disorders and pain.
+The infused flowers also support women's cycles.

-To benefit from these properties, a teapot, some hot water, and a teaspoon of dried flowers are sufficient.
-Thanks to sachets sold in herbal shops, you can infuse the plant directly in your cup.
+To benefit from these properties, a teapot, a little hot water, and a teaspoon of dried flowers are all you need.
+Thanks to the sachets sold in herbal shops, you can infuse the plant directly in your cup.

-Herbal teas are widely used in herbal medicine.
+Herbal teas are very widely used in phytotherapy.
 However, honey and Roman chamomile essential oil also have interesting medicinal properties.

-What are the health benefits of chamomile tea?
+What are the health benefits of chamomile herbal tea?

-Chamomile belongs to the asteraceae family.
-Herbal medicine mainly uses dried flowers to make herbal teas with unsuspected properties.
+Chamomile belongs to the Asteraceae family.
+Phytotherapy mainly uses dried flowers to make herbal teas made from plants with unsuspected properties.

-These two subspecies provide the necessary ingredients for making chamomile oil, essential oil, and dried flower infusions.
-The leaves of this plant have no medicinal use, but they sometimes serve as spices.
+These two subspecies provide the ingredients needed to make chamomile oil, essential oil, and infusions of dried flowers.
+The leaves of this plant have no medicinal use, but they sometimes serve as a spice.

-Bees gladly gather nectar from these plants.
-This produces honey with soothing properties.
-It is used on the skin, but also as a hair mask to relieve scalp dryness.
+Bees are happy to pollinate these plants.
+This produces a honey with soothing properties.
+It can be used on the skin, but also as a hair mask to relieve scalp dryness.

 What are the health benefits of these plants?

-The benefits of chamomile on health are numerous:
+The benefits of chamomile for health are numerous:

 • promotes quality sleep,